If you want to study in the UK, you will need a student visa. There are 2 types, the Student Route visa and the Student Visitor visa.

-A person who wants to study in the UK may apply for a Tier 4 student visa from inside the UK or abroad.
-If they are between 4 to 17, they may apply for a Tier 4 (Child) visa, or alternatively, if they are over 16, they may apply for a Tier 4 (General) visa.
+A person who wants to study in the UK may apply for a Student Route visa from inside the UK or abroad.
+If they are between 4 to 17, they may apply for a Child Student Route visa, or alternatively, if they are over 16, they may apply for a Student Route visa.
 Prior to their application, they must obtain sponsorship from their institution who must issue them with a Certificate of Acceptance of Studies (CAS).
-If the Tier 4 student is over 16, he or she may work part-time during term time and full-time during holidays.
+If the tudent is over 16, he or she may work part-time during term time and full-time during holidays.
 If you are from a “low-risk” country, you will have a lot of workload taken off you because you will be exempt from having to produce various documentary proofs.
 When your student visa expires, you can choose to leave the UK and re-apply for an entry clearance from abroad, or stay here and apply for a biometric residence permit no later than 28 days after your visa expiry date.
 Either way, we can still help you with your application.

 Student Visitor Visa